8kW Solar System Price in Pakistan | Updated 2026

 Hybrid (With Battery)

-Details: Includes solar + grid + batteries for backup.
-The most popular choice in Pakistan since it balances cost with reliability.
+Details: Includes solar, grid, and batteries for backup.
+The most popular choice in Pakistan because it balances cost with reliability.
 Perfect for homes facing frequent power cuts.

 Off-Grid (Larger Battery Bank)

 Details: Completely independent from the grid.
-Higher upfront cost due to larger batteries, but ensures complete energy independence — ideal for rural areas.
+Higher upfront cost due to a larger battery bank, but ensures full energy independence.
+Ideal for rural areas with no reliable WAPDA supply.

 Roof Space Required for an 8kW Solar System